Epidiah/The-Night-Writer/lol.md

     - Interchangeable Hoarder
     - Man-at-arms
     - Interchangeable Scholar
-    - Newly Hatched (from their starrior-torpedo)
+    - Newly Hatched (from their Intergalaxian-torpedo)
-    - The Retired Starrior
+    - The Retired Intergalaxian
-    - The Long Lonesome Starrior
+    - The Long Lonesome Intergalaxian

 ## Things I Want